Score Distillation Sampling with Learned Manifold Corrective: Related Work

-More related to our method is the second category: In an orthogonal strategy this body of work uses pre-trained diffusion models within general purpose loss functions in iterative optimization settings.
+More related to our method is the second category: This body of work uses pre-trained diffusion models within general purpose loss functions in iterative optimization settings.
 Score Jacobian Chaining \cite{wang2023score} propagates the score of a text-to-image diffusion model through a differentiable renderer to supervise the generation of 3D models.
 DreamFusion \cite{poole2022dreamfusion} takes an orthogonal approach and proposes the Score Distillation Sampling loss.
 SDS is a modification of the diffusion training objective that does not require expensive backpropagation through the diffusion model and encourages the alignment of the generated image with a conditioning signal.
 DDS \cite{hertz2023delta} proposes an improved version of SDS, specifically designed for image editing and aims to reduce the artifacts introduced by noisy SDS gradients.
-In contrast to DDS, our method does not require a source text prompt.
+In similar spirit and in concurent work, NFSD \cite{katzir2023noisefree} aims to reduce noise in the gradients by adding negative conditioning.
+In contrast, our method neither requires a \emph{source prompt} nor a \emph{negative prompt}.
 SparseFusion \cite{zhou2023sparsefusion} introduces a multi-step SDS loss that performs multiple denoising steps instead of one, which adds significant computational overhead.
 ProlificDreamer \cite{wang2023prolificdreamer} proposes a generalization of SDS from point estimates to distributions, but unlike our approach requires computationally expensive fine-tuning of a diffusion model during optimization.
 Collaborative Score Distillation \cite{kim2023collaborative} generalizes SDS to multiple samples and is inspired by Stein variational gradient descent \cite{liu2016stein}.
 Category Score Distillation Sampling (C-SDS) focuses on 3D generation and replaces the noise estimation error in SDS with a difference between the noise predictions of a standard and a multi-view consistent diffusion model \cite{zou2023sparse3d}.
 Unlike our method, C-SDS is only applicable to 3D generation tasks.
 In contrast, we propose a general purpose loss function with very little computational overhead.